Metro To Unlock Potential Of Pune's Emerging Real Estate Markets

 The biggest beneficiaries

-The first corridor will connect some of the key commercial and residential areas of Pune, including Swargate, Dapodi, PCMC, among others.
+The first corridor will connect some of the key commercial and residential areas of Pune, including Swargate, Dapodi, PCMC and now Nigdi, among others.
 These areas are mostly flooded with IT parks, special economic zones and key government offices.
 The second corridor that will connect Vanaz to Ramwadi will cut through the first corridor and will run from the west to the east of the city.
 It will intersect with the first corridor at ASI.
 This line will have more residential localities, including Kalyani Nagar, Mangalwar Peth, Anand Nagar, Ideal Colony, Kothrud, among others.

 While the first corridor will be concentrated more on commercial destinations, the second corridor will be capturing the residential localities.